fabiograsso/WIC-Lab-Milan-202312/004-workflows.md

    ![](images/006-1/image19.png)

-10. If you have not already done so, authorize the connections to Azure Active Directory, Microsoft Team, Office 365 Mail, Office 365 Calendar and Okta.
+10. If you have not already done so, authorize the connections to Azure Active Directory, Microsoft Teams, Office 365 Mail, Office 365 Calendar and Okta.

 11. **Make sure that the following Okta Workflow cards have valid connections assigned: open ALL THE FLOWS and verify that all the connections are correctly setup**